cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenPods.md

         bytes32[] calldata validatorFields
     ) external
 ```
 This function will ensure that the staker's `EigenPodManager` balance is updated correctly.
-If the validator has restaked their Beacon Chain deposit with EigenLayer, they will follow the queued withdrawal flow housed in the `InvestmentManager`.
-If they chose not to restake in EigenLayer, they will be allowed to withdraw their funds directly from the the `EigenPodManager` contract's `withdrawNonRestakedETH` function.
+The validator will withdraw via the withdrawal flow housed in the `InvestmentManager`.

 **It is important to note that after withdrawal, if a staker who is staked in EigenLayer chooses to restake into eigenlayer before updating their stakes (to reflect the withdrawal), they will get frozen.**